Is YouTube Ads ‘Biz in a Box’ a Feasible Online Income Opportunity?

 Quick Summary of YouTube Ads Biz in a Box Monster PLR

-Pros: This program offers solid training and good resources.
+The Good: This program offers solid training and good resources.
 You can purchase this program's PLR upsells and market them as your own.
 You have a generous 30-day money-back guarantee.

-Cons: To make this program really profitable, you need to have your own product and/or sell it to people who have their own products.
+The Bad: To make this program really profitable, you need to have your own product and/or sell it to people who have their own products.
 You can't customize and sell this program's PLR products as your own unless you buy its upsells.
 You can end up spending a lot of money on YouTube Ads and associated marketing products if you're not careful.

-Our Recommendation: If you're trying to do or improve at video advertising, you should try this program.
+The Bottom Line: If you're trying to do or improve at video advertising, you should try this program.
 However, be aware that it's mostly geared towards selling the same product you just purchased.
 There are better alternatives to marketing out there.

 “Start your own info business TODAY by getting your hands on this Complete Biz in a Box.”